dianita956/dianita956.github.io/README.md

 ## EDUCATION
 #### 2019: Master's in Library and Information Science from the University of Washington iSchool
 #### 2015: Bachelor's in Political Science and Sociology from Texas A&M University-San Antonio
-#### 2012: Associate in Geography Information Systems from San Antonio College
+#### 2012: Associate's in Geography Information Systems from San Antonio College

 ## EXPERIENCES